Russellexplore/Russellexplore.github.io/contents/home.md

-My future ambitions are to contribute to the field of urban planning through research, whether in governmental roles addressing pressing issues or in academic settings resolving theoretical challenges.
-Since childhood, my fascination with maps, spent hours contemplating the geographical distribution of nations and cities, has been a harbinger of my passion for urban studies.
+My aspiration for the future is to contribute to the field of urban planning through research, whether by addressing pressing issues in government departments or tackling theoretical challenges in academic institutions.
+My research interests lie in harnessing urban big data and employing tools from deep learning to analyze existing urban transportation issues.
+Furthermore, I am keen on utilizing reinforcement learning and optimization algorithms to predict the future development trajectories of cities.
+Since childhood, I have been fascinated by maps, spending considerable time contemplating the geographical distribution of nations and cities, which foreshadows my passion for urban studies.

 #### Email
 russellauschina@gmail.com/russell@sjtu.edu.cn